jesseduffield/lazygit/CONTRIBUTING.md

 ## Internationalisation

 Boy that's a hard word to spell.
 Anyway, lazygit is translated into several languages within the pkg/i18n package.
 If you need to render text to the user, you should add a new field to the TranslationSet struct in `pkg/i18n/english.go` and add the actual content within the `EnglishTranslationSet()` method in the same file.
-Then you can access via `gui.Tr.YourNewText` (or `app.Tr.YourNewText`, etc).
+Then you can access via `gui.Tr.YourNewText` (or `self.c.Tr.YourNewText`, etc).
 Although it is appreciated if you translate the text into other languages, it's not expected of you (google translate will likely do a bad job anyway!).

+Note, we use 'Sentence case' for everything (so no 'Title Case' or 'whatever-it's-called-when-there's-no-capital-letters-case')

 ## Debugging